mpinter/vpm-text/README.md

 Each kind of resolvable (or unresolvable) dependency tree modeled using public dependencies can be modeled via peer dependencies, while preserving it's resolvability.
 The same is true for the opposite implication - every hierachy using peer dependencies can be rewritten into public ones without changing the status of it being resolvable.
 The formal proof of these theses will be presented further down the chapter.

+TODO conflict reasoning

+##### Maybe example isn't that bad of an idea in the end ?

+TODO show mainly copying and polluting

 ##### Key differences

 Let us now round up the main differences between the public and peer dependency approaches.